jimhigson/oboe.js/writing/main/6_Conclusion.md

 waiting for them to die.

-For an imperative language coded in a functional style the compiler may not optimise as effectively as if a functional language was used.
-This is especially the case under a highly dynamic language in which everything, even the built-in constructs are mutable.
-Presenting a helpful API also means passing application callbacks eagerly evaluated parameters such as the the path and ancestor arrays which I anticipate will be predominantly ignored.
-Under a functional language these could be lazily evaluated without any extra effort.
+For an imperative language coded in a functional style the compiler may not optimise as effectively as if a functional language were used.
+This is especially the case for a highly dynamic language in which everything, even the basic built-in types, are mutable.
+Presenting a helpful API also means passing application callbacks eagerly evaluated parameters such as the the path and ancestor arrays which are of secondary importance compared to the node and I anticipate will be predominantly ignored.
+Under a functional language these could be lazily evaluated without requiring any extra effort by the application programmer.
 I think Javascript was a good choice of language, giving a very large number of client- and server-side applications that may potentially adopt the library.
-However, server-side Oboe would be very amicable to implementation using a purer functional language and it would be interesting to see the performance improvements.
+However, server-side Oboe would be very amicable to implementation using a purer functional language and it would be interesting to see how much faster it would be.

 Status as a micro-library
 -------------------------